bilaalk079/front-end-for-django-login-system/README.md

 # React Front-End Linking to Django Back-End

 This project connects a React front-end to a Django back-end to fetch and display registered users.
 The React app allows you to search for users by their email address.
+The project is to be linked to the django-login system that is in my repositories

 ## Features